-According to the SBA small business size protest requirements, filing a challenge against your competitor must be approached with caution.
+According to the small business size protest requirements, filing an SBA Size Protest challenge against your competitor must be approached with caution.
+On the other hand, you are awarded the contract and need to protect your rights to increased revenues, you may want to seriously consider intervening into the size protest case.

-Must show adequate grounds for a size protest: You, or your lawyer, must provide some basis for the belief or allegation stated in the protest.
-If your SBA small business size protest merely alleges that the protested concern is not small or is affiliated with unnamed other concerns, it will not pass the size protest requirements test because it does not specify adequate grounds for the protest.
+You must show adequate grounds for a size protest: You, or your lawyer, must provide some basis for the belief or allegation stated in the protest.
+If your protest merely alleges that the protested concern is not small or is affiliated with unnamed other concerns, it will not pass the size protest requirements test because it does not specify adequate grounds for the protest.
 See 13 CFR 121.1007(b).

-If a protest is found to be non-specific, the SBA must dismiss it for lack of compliance with small business size protest requirements.
-In the past, SBAOHA has stated that, in reviewing non-specific small business size protests, it will consider:
+If a protest is found to be non-specific, the SBA must dismiss it for lack of compliance with small business bid protest requirements.
+In the past, SBA Office of Hearing and Appeals (SBAOHA) has stated that, in reviewing non-specific small business size protests, it will consider:

 - Whether the protest was sufficiently specific to provide notice of the grounds upon which the protestor was contesting the challenged firm’s size; and